DyegoMaas/ForeverFactory/README.md

 ## Roadmap

-- Global static options: allows users to configure ForeverFactory's behaviors in one place
 - FillWithRandomValuesBehavior: create a random value generator
 - **\[Breaking Change\]** Change Build() for returning an IList<T> instead of an IEnumerable<T>.
 This will avoid the inconvenience of having to cast to list or array in tests.- Support initializing nullable types
 - Allow to configure custom builder per builder (single builder and many builder)